AlexBrassard/Work_Hour_Monitor/README.md

 When the program is run, it checks if the current day's entry are filled and if not prompt the user to fill them.

-Note to myself: Edit this readme file with a decent editor, this in-browser editor is a real pain.